gmrush/Cleareye/README.md

 # Cleareye
-A remote access command line utility
+Cleareye is a remote access command line utility built for Windows/Linux